sciffany/rent-bills/README.md

 ## Program

-The working website can be found at http://rent-bills.herokuapp.com/
+The working website can be found in the Rent Bills website (http://rent-bills.herokuapp.com/)

 ## Description of program